someodd/burrow/README.md

 Burrow is a *static site generator,* but for gopherholes.
 A *gopherhole* is a place in *gopherspace* accessed through the [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_%28protocol%29)).

-There's an example gopherhole (with a default config in `data/gopherhole.ini`) you can build with these command and then visit `localhost:7070` in `gopher`:
+There's an example gopherhole (in `burrowsrc/`, with a default config in `data/gopherhole.ini`) you can build with these command and then visit `localhost:7070` in `gopher`:

 ```
 cabal run burrow -- build --spacecookie